Psychobiotics: Connecting The Gut Microbiome and Brain

 What are the mental health benefits of psychobiotics?

-The field of psychobiotics is relatively young, but the mental health benefits seen in (mostly) animal studies are very promising.
+The field of psychobiotics is relatively young.
+However, the mental health benefits seen in (mostly) animal studies are very promising.
 Here are some of them:

 Researchers analyzed 38 randomized controlled trials that studied various live culture strains’ effects on humans and animals (2).
-They found that live cultures helped improve behaviours, such as:
+They found that live cultures helped improve behaviors, such as:

 • Anxiety